We will be closed Monday February 20th, 2023 in observance of President's Day.

 The “Known Donor” Option: Waiving the Six Month Quarantine:

 As a licensed sperm bank, TSBC follows New York State Department of Health regulations for Tissue Banks.
 According to these regulations, “If the semen to be released originates from a directed donor, the recipient may be given the opportunity to waive the quarantine period in writing after being advised by the [sperm bank] director, his/her designee, or the physician performing the insemination of the risks involved in doing so.”
 We strongly encourage all recipients to consult with a medical professional regarding the risks involved in waiving the quarantine period.
 If a recipient waives the quarantine period, their donor will be designated a “known donor,” and the recipient must sign a waiver assuming any and all risks of using semen samples that have not been quarantined.
 Every ejaculate stored must be stored within (before or after) 7 days of a STD blood draw.
 All blood draws must be done in the TSBC Lab.

 Release of Samples:

-A directed donor’s semen samples are releasable only after TSBC receives the results of their six-month blood draw; this blood draw must be done six months (180 days) after the last semen sample is provided.
-Therefore, we recommend grouping storage visits within the shortest time period possible so we can release all samples at once and the donor and recipient can avoid the expense of repeating the exit blood draw.
-If storage visits extend over a period longer than three months, the directed donor must repeat all the initial testing for sexually transmissible infections.
+A directed donor’s semen samples are releasable only after TSBC receives the results of their six-month exit STI testing; this blood draw must be done at least six months after the last semen sample is provided.
+Therefore, we recommend grouping storage visits within the shortest time period possible so we can release all samples using the same STI test results.
+If storage visits extend over a period longer than three months, the directed donor must repeat all the initial testing and screening forms.
 This is another reason to consider scheduling all appointments within weeks of each other.

 A known donor’s samples are releasable once the initial screening is complete and the results have been signed off by our Medical Director; this generally takes up to 30 days.
-If the donor returns and stores additional ejaculates, they will need to repeat the screening blood draw if more than 7 days have passed since the last storage visit.
-Any vials in a Known Donor account are releasable after the STD testing performed has been signed off by our Medical Director.
+If the donor returns and stores additional ejaculates, they will need to repeat the screening STI testing if more than 7 days have passed since the last storage visit.
+Any vials in a Known Donor account are releasable after the STI testing performed has been reviewed and the donor deemed eligible to donate by our Medical Director.